Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Simulation Studies

 \subsection{Experiment 3}

-In this experiment, we compare our proposed approach with four approaches from recent development in model-based clustering: PGMM, FM-CFUST, MGHD, and MGHFA.
-PGMM is developed for high-dimensional symmetrical data via the mixture of Gaussian factor models.
-FM-CFUST, MGHD, and MGHFA contain parameters for capturing skewness and heavy-tail in the data, therefore, provide a flexible family of models to handle non-normal data.
-Two scenarios are considered: we generate a set of 100 samples from the mixture of GHD distributions (Scenario 3) as well as a set of 100 samples from the mixture of Gaussian distributions (Scenario 4).
-Each combination of $n_g$ and $p$ is considered from a three-component mixture model with the alternated-blocks sparse covariance matrices presented in Fig~\ref{fig:sim2} (a).
-We choose to stop at $p=100$ because FM-CFUST and MGHD have convergence issues consistently when $p=50, 100$.
+In this experiment, we compare our proposed approach with three comparator approaches: PGMM, MGHD, and MGHFA.
+PGMM is developed for high-dimensional symmetrical data whereas the MGHD and MGHFA approaches can model clusters with skewness and/or heavy tails.
+Two scenarios are considered: one where 100 samples are generated from the MGHD (Scenario 3) and another where 100 samples are generated from a mixture of Gaussian distributions (Scenario 4).
+Each combination of $n_g\in\{500,750,1000\}$ and $p\in\{20,50,100\}$ is considered for a three-component mixture model with the covariance structure in Fig~\ref{fig:sim2}(a).

-Table~\ref{table:compare1} and \ref{table:compare2} show the averaged BIC and ARI over the 100 samples in Scenario 3 and 4, respectively.
-FM-CFUST and MGHD fail to converge when the dimension of the samples reaches 50 in both scenarios.
-For the samples generated from the mixture of GHD distributions (Scenario 3), the GHD-GLS approach yields excellent classification on all occasions.
-PGMM and MGHFA are effective in dimension reduction; however, the classification results are not as good as GHD-GLS because the high-dimensional data is only explained by one or two factors ($q=1,2$).
-In Scenario 4, not surprisingly, PGMM performs the best among all five approaches because the samples are generated from Gaussian mixtures.
-The classification results for the GHD-GSL approach surpass the MGHFA on all occasions.
+Tables~\ref{table:compare1} and \ref{table:compare2} show the averaged BIC and ARI over the 100 samples in Scenarios~3 and~4, respectively.
+Tables~\ref{table:compare3} and \ref{table:compare4} (Appendix~\ref{app:time}) show the average and standard deviation of the times that correspond to the results in Table~\ref{table:compare1} and \ref{table:compare2}, respectively.
+In Scenario~3, GHD-GLS performs the best overall but MGHD is the fastest.
+PGMM and MGHFA are effective for dimension reduction; however, the classification results are significantly worse than for GHD-GLS.
+In Scenario 4, unsurprisingly, PGMM performs the best among all four approaches because the samples are generated from Gaussian mixtures.